 In the acute phase, ice for 20 minutes, several times a day should be applied.
 NSAIDs reduce pain and swelling.
 A sling is used to provide rest.

 After the acute phase, the patient is put on flexibility and strengthening exercises.

 Surgical treatment for a long head of the biceps tendon tear is rarely needed.
 Athletes or manual laborers who need strength may require surgery.
 Surgery can also be considered for partial tears where symptoms are not relieved with nonsurgical treatment.

 Surgical repair consists of tenodesis and subacromial decompression.
 Successful surgery can correct muscle deformity and return strength and function.

-Following surgery, patient is gradually put on range of motion exercises which are advanced to strengthening exercises.
+Following surgery, the patient is gradually put on a range of motion exercises which are advanced to strengthening exercises.

 Get more stuff on Musculoskeltal Health

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.